Leipzig I

 Leipzig I is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 151.
 It is located in northwestern Saxony, comprising the northern part of the city of Leipzig.

 Leipzig I was created for the inaugural 1990 federal election after German reunification.
 From 2017 to 2025, it has been represented by Jens Lehmann of the Christian Democratic Union (CDU).
-Since 2025 it is been represented by Christian Kriegel of the AfD, but the constituency still is vacant.
+Since 2025 it has been represented by Christian Kriegel of the AfD, but the constituency still is vacant.

 Geography

 Leipzig I is located in northwestern Saxony.
 As of the 2021 federal election, it comprises the city districts (Stadtbezirke) of Alt-West, Nord, Nordost, Nordwest, and Ost from the independent city of Leipzig.

 History

 Leipzig I was created after German reunification in 1990.
 In the 1990 through 1998 elections, it was constituency 309 in the numbering system.
 From 2002 through 2009, it was number 153.
 In the 2013 through 2021 elections, it was number 152.
 From the 2025 election, it has been number 151.

 Originally, the constituency comprised the Stadtbezirke of Mitte, Nord, Nord-Ost, and West from the independent city of Leipzig.
 It acquired its current borders in the 2002 election.